Chiton (garment): Monochiton

 A sleeved form was worn by priests and actors.
 The colour or pattern would often indicate status, but varied over time.
 The chiton was the outfit of Aphrodite because it was considered very feminine, although men also wore it.
 Dionysus is often depicted wearing it.
-The chiton was also worn by the Romans after the 3rd century BCE.
+The chiton was also worn by the Romans after the 3rd century BC.
 However, they referred to it as a tunica.
 An example of the chiton can be seen, worn by the caryatids, in the porch of the Erechtheion in Athens.
 A charioteer's chiton can be seen on the Charioteer of Delphi (474 BC) in the image at the beginning of the article.

-In Sparta, Spartan women's clothing was simple and short.
+In Sparta, Laconian women's clothing was simple and short.
 They wore the Dorian peplos, with slit skirts which bared their thighs.
 The Dorian peplos was made of a heavier woolen material than was common in Ionia, and was fastened at the shoulder by pins.
 When running races, Spartan girls wore a distinctive single-shouldered knee-length chiton.